 -The public usually isn't that Astro-literate.
 It's nice to educate the public.

-th people.
+-The conversations with people.
 Those who stop by often are interested in what we are doing there and sometimes the conversation will stray from Astronomy into some local science education issue, and how more opportunities for science education should be available.

 -Its fun.
 Especially making Edible Comets, and serving them to people.